 8. High Top Bald Fade

-A favourite in the ’80s, the high-top fade haircut is back and looking better than ever.
+A favorite in the ’80s, the high-top fade haircut is back and looking better than ever.
 To rock the cut today, opt for a high-top with plenty of natural texture up top and pair it with a bald fade on the sides and back.

 9. Bald Fade with Part

-Add a touch of military style to your look by combining a skin fade haircut with an impressive side part style.
+Add a touch of military-style to your look by combining a skin fade haircut with an impressive side part style.
 This top cut boasts both precision and polish and offers gents a bold look that can suit any occasion.

 10. Bald Skin Fade